 - Read a letter from our President & CEO, Mary Kipp about our commitment to our customers and community.

 - With Governor Inslee’s Safe Start Washington county-by-county phased re-opening approach, PSE is gradually returning maintenance and construction crews back into the field and offices.
 PSE’s highest priority is the health and safety of our employees and communities.
 As such, we continue to adhere to current CDC guidance regarding COVID-19 while working in our community.

 - We are requiring our employees to maintain physical distancing while working in the field and offices.
 We encourage our customers to do the same when engaging with our employees.

 - At this time, we are not disconnecting customers for non-payment.
 Calls that mention needing payment to avoid disconnection of service are a sign that it is a scam.
 Learn more on how to protect yourself at pse.com/scamalert

 - We have closed the following facilities with no estimated reopening: Snoqualmie Falls Park and Wild Horse Wind Facility and Renewable Energy Center.

-- For additional resources outside of PSE, please visit covid19helpwa.org
+- For additional COVID-19 resources available outside of PSE, please visit covid19helpwa.org